-• Neighborhoods: People living in poorer urban neighborhoods tend to have higher exposure to crack.
+• Neighborhood: People living in poorer urban neighborhoods tend to have higher exposure to crack.

 • Social/economic disadvantage: Those who have lower levels of economic and social capital are at increased risk for all kinds of addiction, including crack addiction.

-• Family history: There is a known genetic link in addictive disorders, and a family history of addiction increases a person’s risk.
+• Family history: There is a known genetic link for addictive disorders.
+A family history of addiction increases a person’s risk.

-• Mental health: There is a high rate of co-morbidity between mental illness and addiction, and people with mental health issues are much more likely to develop an addiction.
+• Mental health: There is a high rate of co-morbidity between mental illness and addiction.
+People with mental health issues are much more likely to develop an addiction.

 • Trauma: Having a trauma history or experiencing adverse experiences as a child predisposes a person to addiction in later life.